Israel–Kurdistan Region relations

-Israel–Kurdistan Region relations refer to the bilateral relationship between the State of Israel and the Kurdistan Region of Iraq.
+The State of Israel and the Kurdistan Region of Iraq maintain a close informal relationship, but do not have formal diplomatic missions in each other's territory.
+Their ties are rooted in Israel's historically strong support for the Kurdish people and their long-running desire for self-determination and national independence in Kurdistan.
+In 1992, shortly after Iraq lost the Gulf War, the Kurdistan Region was recognized as an autonomous entity and began governing a portion of Iraqi Kurdistan, marking a significant development in the Iraqi–Kurdish conflict.
+The Iraqi government and the Kurdish government have differing policies with regard to the entry of Israeli citizens into their territory: Kurdish authorities accept Israeli passports at Erbil and Sulaymaniyah, and Israelis are entitled to regular freedom of movement throughout the Kurdistan Region; but Iraqi authorities do not accept Israeli passports, and Israelis are forbidden from entering Iraq proper.
+Residents of the Kurdistan Region are bound by the Iraqi passport, which prohibits all travel to Israel.
+This is because Iraq, which has been a party to the Arab–Israeli conflict since Israel's founding in 1948, does not recognize Israeli sovereignty.

-While formal diplomatic missions have not been established, relations between the two polities have existed since the early 20th century.
-The government of the Kurdistan Region, a Kurdish-majority autonomous administrative division of Arab-majority Iraq, has stated that there is no cause for animosity between Israel and Kurdistan in light of the ongoing Arab–Israeli conflict; Israel voiced support for an independent Kurdish state in 2017.
-Relations between the two sides have been met with anti-Semitic and anti-Kurdish sentiment from Arab League, Turkish and Iranian leaders and media.
+In light of Israel's conflict with the Arab countries, the Kurdistan Region has declared that there is no cause for animosity between Kurds and Israelis.
+In 2017, the Israeli government openly voiced support for the establishment of an independent Kurdish state.
+Relations between the two sides have been met with antisemitism and anti-Kurdish sentiment from the Arab League, Iran, and Turkey.

 History

-The earliest attested interaction between Israel and Iraqi Kurdistan was in 1931, when the future director of Israel's Mossad, Reuven Shiloah, visited Kurdistan in disguise as a Hebrew teacher and journalist.
+The earliest attested interaction between what would later become Israel and Iraqi Kurdistan was in 1931, when the future director of Israel's Mossad, Reuven Shiloah, visited Kurdistan in disguise as a Hebrew teacher and journalist.
 During his stay, he forged contacts and developed the foundation for an Israeli relationship with the non-Arab communities in the region.

 Aliyah by Jews through Kurdistan (1948–1949)

-As relations between Jews and Arabs deteriorated further due to large gains made by Jewish paramilitary groups in the 1947–1949 Arab-Israeli war, Jews residing in Arab countries experienced heightened persecution, which culminated in their mass exodus.
-The majority of Iraq's Jewish population fled to Israel from the late-1940s onwards, and did so via Kurdistan with support from neighbouring Iran and the newly-independent Israeli state.
+As relations between Jews and Arabs deteriorated further due to large gains made by Jewish paramilitary groups in the 1948 Palestine war, Jews residing in Arab countries experienced heightened persecution, which culminated in their mass exodus.
+The majority of Iraq's Jewish population fled to Israel from the late-1940s onwards, and did so via Kurdistan with support from neighbouring Iran and the newly independent Israeli state.
 The Kurdish-Jewish community in Israel would later form the basis of the Israeli policy on the Kurds as they were the primary source of incoming information for Israel on the developing situation of Kurdistan.